Matteotti Crisis: Mussolini's alleged involvement

 The involvement of Benito Mussolini in the assassination is much debated.
 Historians have suggested different theories over the years.

 The first important biographer of Mussolini, Renzo De Felice, was convinced that the Duce was innocent.
 De Felice argued that Mussolini was a political victim of a plot, and almost surely he was damaged by the crisis that followed the murder.
 Many fascists left the Party, and his government was about to collapse.
 Aiding him were Aurelio Lepre and Emilio Gentile, who also believed in the Duce's innocence.
 However, De Felice did not have a chance to study many documents pertaining to the inquest over the murder which were not easily available at the time of his research.

 The former socialist and anti-fascist journalist Carlo Silvestri in 1924 was a harsh accuser of Mussolini; later, when he joined the Italian Social Republic, he affirmed that Mussolini had shown him the papers for the Matteotti case, and eventually he changed his mind.
 Silvestri started defending Mussolini and suggested that Matteotti was killed by a plot, in order both to damage Mussolini's attempt to raise a leftist government (with the participation of Socialists and Popolari) and to cover some scandals in which the Crown (with the American oil company Sinclair Oil) was involved.

 John Gunther wrote in 1940 that "Most critics nowadays do not think that the Duce directly ordered the assassination ... but his moral responsibility is indisputable", perhaps with underlings believing they were carrying out Mussolini's desire by performing the kidnapping and murder on their own.
 Other historians, including Justin Pollard and Denis Mack Smith, also thought the assassination was probably not ordered by Mussolini.

 Mauro Canali suggested in 1997 that Mussolini probably did order the murder, as Matteotti uncovered and wanted to make public incriminating documents proving that Mussolini and his associates sold Sinclair Oil Corporation exclusive rights to all Italian oil reserves.
 Judge Giovanni Spagnuolo, in relation to the business clue linked to the Sinclair Oil agreement, added in his 1946 indictment - refuting it in detail - that this "hypothesis clashes with the most elementary logic".

-In May 2024, Giorgia Meloni said in the 100 year anniversary of his death, that Matteotti was killed by a Fascist squad, but did not mention Mussolini's responsibility.
+In May 2024, Giorgia Meloni said in the 100 year anniversary of his death, that Matteotti was killed by a Fascist squad, and did not mention Mussolini.